dustywhite7/pythonMikkeli/courseSlides/11 - Cross Validation.md

 - We need tools to help us determine whether or not we have overfit our model
 - Cross-validation provides that toolkit
+- It can be used with ANY model!

 ---